-These days, limestone is regarded as a prominent construction material and has been known to be used for the same purpose since ages.
+These days, polished or honed limestone is regarded as a prominent construction material and has been known to be used for the same purpose since ages.
 Numerous prominent structures across the globe are partially or wholly made out of limestone.
 The Great Pyramid of Giza, Megalithic Temples of Malta and Lincoln Memorial are to name a few such edifices, among others.

 Limestone is used for a variety of applications in the construction section, such as exterior and interior wall cladding, paving, flooring and coping.
 Various properties of Indian limestone, such as porosity, density and texture are considered while choosing a particular variety for a specific application.

 Once you have bought and installed a limestone product, it is always necessary to maintain and clean it on a regular basis, especially if used for flooring and paving, as these installations observe heavy footfalls throughout the day.

-As part of limestone cleaning, stain removal is an important exercise as this keeps your limestone surface look good and tidy all the time.
+As part of honed limestone cleaning, stain removal is an important exercise as this keeps your limestone surface look good and tidy all the time.
 Stains on limestone can be taxing as it is highly porous.
 Hence, a little precaution should be taken while removing stains from the limestone, so as to prevent any damage to the same.

 Limestone Surface Cleaning:

 - Using a Vacuum Cleaner: A vacuum cleaner can be used to clean the limestone surface.
 It is recommended to keep the spinning brush off, if possible.
 In case you don’t have an option to turn off the spinning brush, quickly remove grime and debris with vacuum from the surface that have settled in between the cracks.

 Note: For tables and other surfaces that are not flooring, a handheld vacuum cleaner is a good option.
 A vacuum cleaner with an attached hose works great for elevated surfaces like kitchen countertops.